June 20, 2014

 And then I'd be in my office for the remainder of my day on my own unless I managed to set up some meetings or anything.
 Then I'd come home, say it's a pretty early start.
 So I'd come home around five or six would be shattered and would like nothing more than to basically just kind of crash out.
 And I didn't know anyone or have any friends.
 I basically just kind of threw myself into it and said "I'll meet anyone, I'll go anywhere, I'll do anything".

-And you know I vividly remember going to all kinds of venture events that were either free or paid in the early days just to go and make friends much as it was to try and find professional experts.
-Just to meet someone because living in this furnished apartment on my own and going to an office on my own, it's pretty terrible.
+And you know I vividly remember going to all kinds of venture events that were either free or paid in the early days just to go and make friends.
+As much as it was to try and find professional experts, it was just to meet someone because living in this furnished apartment on my own and going to an office on my own, it's pretty terrible.
 But not having any preexisting relationships, not having any expectations of me was kind of liberating in some sense.

 Peter: You know I'm relatively new to venture and I secretly dread networking events.
 They often feel super transactional and hard to get through to sort of the real relationship.
 What's your strategy for navigating these successfully?
 How do you actually build relationships from these things?